sparrowcode/PermissionsKit/README.md

 let isAvailableCamera = SPPermission.isAllow(.сamera)
 ```

-How customize titles and images you can read [here](#DataSource&Customization)
+How customize titles and images you can read [here](#DataSource & Customization)

 ## Permissions

 <img src="https://rawcdn.githack.com/IvanVorobei/RequestPermission/951477c8e89de55eeeac441102b52b1415c691b7/resources/request-permission_permissions.png"/>

-If you have wishes to add new permissions, create a new issue [here](https://github.com/IvanVorobei/SPPermission/issues)
+If you have want to add new permission, create a new issue [here](https://github.com/IvanVorobei/SPPermission/issues)

 ## Delegate
 To track events hide & allowed permission associated with `SPPermission`, implement the protocol `SPPermissionDialogDelegate`